 Another option is to work for private language institutes that cater to business professionals.
 Here, you teach employees business English and how to communicate with their colleagues and English-speaking counterparts.

-If you get work with a language school, besides giving ESL lessons you might be tapped to help students with test prep.
+If you get work with a language school, besides giving ESL lessons you might be expected to help students with test prep.
 This is a common activity for students who are looking to land a spot in a prestigious international school for higher learning.
-It can also entail teaching an adult student who is planning to take an English certification for career advancement.
+This can also entail teaching an adult student who is planning to take an English certification for career advancement.

-Working for an international school is the highest paying job there is for an English teacher in Italy.
-The competition for these teaching jobs is rigorous and the qualification requirements are quite high.
+Working for an international school is the highest-paying job there is for an English teacher in Italy.
+The competition for these teaching jobs is fierce and the qualification requirements are quite high as a result.

 Schools in Italy generally don’t post about the teacher’s pay on job listings but the average starting salary for this type of position can be €1,500 ($1,600 or £1,275) a month or higher.

-For individuals who are planning on teaching English abroad for a short time, picking up work at the various Italian summer camps is a good idea.
+If you're planning on teaching English abroad for a short time, picking up work at the various Italian summer camps can be a good idea.
 Educational companies and private institutes hold these camps to give students something productive to do over the three-month school break.

 Giving private lessons can either be your full-time gig or a side job to supplement your income.
 Many native-speaking individuals staying in Italy offer private lessons to earn extra pocket money.